2026 Agenda

 Back by popular demand – the ACSS Conference Break-Out Round Tables!
 Ask practical questions and problem-solve with your peers in two back-to-back sessions of 40 minutes each.
 Attendees simply join their roundtable of choice, where they can engage in an informal discussion and benefit from a topic-specific networking opportunity.
 These roundtables will take place on Day 1 and Day 2 of the Conference, enabling attendees to choose four topics in total over two days.

-A- China, China, China: Semiconductors, Tariffs, Countersanctions and More
+A- China Focus: Semiconductors, Tariffs, Countersanctions and More

 B- Licenses: Tips, Challenges and Best Practices